Friday, June 17, 2022

 This post was written by Stephen Packard.
 Credit for the original discovery of the significance of Army Lake Woodland goes to Dan Carter.
 Dan is now with The Prairie Enthusiasts, a highly-respected organization that focuses volunteer and professional resources on stewardship and advocacy for biodiversity.

-For proofing and edits to an earlier version to Dan Carter, and for this version thanks to Matt Evans and Christos Economou.
+Thanks for proofing and edits: to an early version to Dan Carter, and for this version to Matt Evans and Christos Economou.

 7 comments: